antiprism/libu8g2arm_test/README.md

 The libu8g2arm package provides the
 [U8g2: Library for monochrome displays](https://github.com/olikraus/u8g2)
-in a form suitable for building and installing on Linux-based OSs running on the Raspberry Pi.
+for building and installing on Linux-based OSs running on the Raspberry Pi.

-The code comes from the [u8g2](https://github.com/olikraus/u8g2) and [u8g2-arm-linux](https://github.com/wuhanstudio/u8g2-arm-linux) projects.
-It has been assembled into the libug2arm project by the [setup_src.sh](setup_src.sh) script.
+The code comes from the [u8g2](https://github.com/olikraus/u8g2) and [u8g2-arm-linux](https://github.com/wuhanstudio/u8g2-arm-linux) projects, and is assembled into the libug2arm project by the [setup_src.sh](setup_src.sh) script.

 Build and Install
 -----------------

-The build system uses the Autotools.
+The package is built with the Autotools.
 Create the configure file by running
 ```
 ./bootstrap